nervosnetwork/docs.nervos.org/website/docs/essays/tx-pool-rbf.md

 ### Enable/Disable RBF in ckb.toml

-CKB began to support RBF in [0.112.1](https://github.com/nervosnetwork/ckb/releases/tag/v0.112.1), and the RBF feature is disabled by default.
+CKB began to support RBF in [0.112.1](https://github.com/nervosnetwork/ckb/releases/tag/v0.112.1), it is enabled by default.

 The parameter for RBF in `ckb.toml` is `min_rbf_rate`, indicating the minimum extra fee rate for RBF.
 The unit is shannons/KB and default value is `1500`.